Toyota Prius Plug-in Hybrid: Demonstration programs by country

 The demonstration trial in the UK began in late June 2010 with a fleet of 20 demonstrator plug-ins.
-Toyota partnered with Électricité de France to carry out a three-year trial, and as part of the program a number of charging bays will be deployed in London.
-The trial Prius Plug-in Hybrids will be available through leasing to public sector organizations and business users.
+Toyota partnered with Électricité de France to carry out a three-year trial, and as part of the program a number of charging bays were deployed in London.
+The trial Prius Plug-in Hybrids are available through leasing to public sector organizations and business users.
 Among the organizations that received the first Prius Plug-ins are Transport for London, the Government Car and Despatch Agency, the Metropolitan Police Service, News International and Sky.